 Mayan mythology also had a hero with a severed hand.
 The story goes like this.

 The gigantic bird, known as Vucub Caquix, was pretending to be the Sun and the Moon.
-He adorned himself with metal ornaments and false teeth made of gemstones.
-(These are obvious allusions to the stars.)
-In fact, this bird is already identified as the constellation of the Big Dipper, although I believe that it was rather Aquila.
+He adorned himself with metal ornaments and false teeth made of gemstones (obvious allusions to the stars).
+Scholars actually do identify this bird with the Big Dipper constellation, although I believe that it was rather Aquila.

-In the Mayan myth, there is also a story of a hero who loses hand while fighting a monster.
+In the Mayan myth, a hero loses his hand while fighting this monster.
 It was one of the Maya hero twins.
-Trying to defeat the vain god Seven Macaw, they attack him with the blowgun.
-But he only falls from the tree wounded.
+They attacked it with the blowgun, but the bird only fell from the tree, wounded.
 As one of the twins, Huanpu, tries to escape, his arm is torn off.

 Here is a representation of how this story might look in the stars, compared with the typical Mayan imagery:

 Maya and the classical zodiac

-I find it really interesting that the image above depicts a Scorpio, right next to the hero who lost his arm to a demon.
+It is interesting that the image above depicts a Scorpio, right next to the hero who lost his arm to a demon.
 Both the Nordic and the Mayan parallels with the stars are my own interpretations, but they seem to perfectly match the typical mythological scenes from both cultures.

 In fact, the kneeling Hunahpu could easily be the Lupus constellation, shooting at Aquila, with Scorpio in between.